Heart-Brain/Heart-Brain_Data_processing_material/README.md

 # Heart-Brain_Data_processing_material
-Materials and resources for dat processing, analysis, and methodological documentation within the Heart-Brain project of the University of Granada, Spain.
+This repository hosts data processing and analysis materials developed within the Heart-Brain project of the University of Granada, a randomized controlled trial focused on the relationship between exercise, cardiovascular health, and brain health in patients with coronary artery disease.
+The repository is intended to support transparent and reproducible research practices by centralizing scripts, processing workflows, documentation, and related resources generated during the project.

+Materials included here may cover different stages of the research workflow, from data preparation and processing to statistical analysis and methodological reporting.
+The content of this repository will evolve over time as new materials are developed and incorporated into the project.